idleberg/vite-plugin-bookmarklet/README.md

 /// <reference types="vite-plugin-bookmarklet/client" />
 ```

-Alternatively, you define the types in your `tsconfig.ts`:
+Alternatively, you can define the types in your `tsconfig.ts`:

 ```json
 {